 We knew Cosmic Rewind would be a reliable ride with relatively high capacity and minimal downtime (by the standards of a new attraction), but we didn’t expect it to be this good.
 This is fantastic news for anyone who has been stressed out about scoring a spot in the Guardians of the Galaxy: Cosmic Rewind virtual queue.
 Right now at least, anyone who makes an attempt around 1 pm will be able to obtain a boarding group.
 Even if you have technical difficulties or slow fingers, that shouldn’t matter.

-With the Cosmic Rewind virtual queue now relatively easy to enter at 1 pm, the attraction does not need a virtual queue.
+On that basis, we’ve been expecting the Cosmic Rewind virtual queue to end for a while now.
+It hasn’t been needed for several months, and Disney has previously retired virtual queues quickly on that basis.
 (Not that we’re complaining–not having to wait in a long line is so nice!)
 As such, it’s our expectation that the boarding group system is retired very soon.
 In fact, we’re expecting an announcement from Walt Disney World any day now.

 If you want all of the latest updates on the Guardians of the Galaxy: Cosmic Rewind virtual queue–or notification when the ride’s standby line is announced–subscribe to our free Walt Disney World email newsletter.
 We also share other news and on-the-ground reports from the parks, when discounts are released, and much more.